Classificatory disputes about art: Generalized definitions of art

 The traditional Western classifications since the Renaissance have been variants of the hierarchy of genres based on the degree to which the work displays the imaginative input of the artist, using artistic theory that goes back to the ancient world.
 Such thinking received something of a boost with the aesthetics of Romanticism.
-A similar theoretical framework applied in traditional Chinese art; for example in both the Western and Far Eastern traditions of landscape painting (see literati painting), imaginary landscapes were accorded a higher status than realistic depictions of an actual landscape view - in the West relegated to "topographical views".
+A similar theoretical framework applied in traditional Chinese art; for example in both the Western and Far Eastern traditions of landscape painting (see literati painting), imaginary landscapes were accorded a higher status than realistic depictions of an actual landscape view – in the West relegated to "topographical views".

 Many have argued that it is a mistake to even try to define art or beauty, that they have no essence, and so can have no definition.
 Often, it is said that art is a cluster of related concepts rather than a single concept.
 Examples of this approach include Morris Weitz and Berys Gaut.
 Drawing on Ludwig Wittgenstein, Weitz argued that art is an "open concept" whose constituents and criteria for inclusion could change over time; he also sought to distinguish purely "descriptive" from "evaluative" uses of the term art.

-Another approach is to say that “art” is basically a sociological category, that whatever art schools and museums, and artists get away with is considered art regardless of formal definitions.
+Another approach is to say that "art" is basically a sociological category, that whatever art schools and museums, and artists get away with is considered art regardless of formal definitions.
 This institutional theory of art has been championed by George Dickie.
 Most people did not consider a store-bought urinal or a sculptural depiction of a Brillo Box to be art until Marcel Duchamp and Andy Warhol (respectively) placed them in the context of art (i.e., the art gallery), which then provided the association of these objects with the values that define art.

-Proceduralists often suggest that it is the process by which a work of art is created or viewed that makes it, art, not any inherent feature of an object, or how well received it is by the institutions of the art world after its introduction to society at large.
-For John Dewey, for instance, if the writer intended a piece to be a poem, it is one whether other poets acknowledge it or not.
+Proceduralists often suggest that it is the process by which a work of art is created or viewed that makes it "art", not any inherent feature of an object, or how well received it is by the institutions of the art world after its introduction to society at large.
+For John Dewey, for instance, a writer's intent to call a writing a "poem" should control, whether other poets acknowledge it or not.
 Whereas if exactly the same set of words was written by a journalist, intending them as shorthand notes to help him write a longer article later, these would not be a poem.

-Leo Tolstoy in his seminal text What is Art?, on the other hand, claims that what makes something art or not is how it is experienced by its audience, not by the intention of its creator.
+Leo Tolstoy in his seminal 1898 text What is Art?, on the other hand, claims that what makes something art or not is how it is experienced by its audience, not by the intention of its creator.
 Functionalists, like Monroe Beardsley argue that whether a piece counts as art depends on what function it plays in a particular context.
 For instance, the same Greek vase may play a non-artistic function in one context (carrying wine), and an artistic function in another context (helping us to appreciate the beauty of the human figure).